 Also in October 2019, the mayor of Copenhagen joined 13 other mayors affiliated with the C40 in signing a commitment to become a Good Food City, which includes considerably reducing meat served in their public institutions as part of their response to the global climate emergency.

 In a declaration during the Mayors Summit of the C40 cities network in Copenhagen, the undersigned mayors committed to align their food procurement to a ‘planetary health diet’ – rich in plant-based food with less food from animal sources – by 2030.
 This would equate to a maximum average of 300 grams of meat per person per week.

-The city of Copenhagen is an early adopter of sustainable food sourcing as it has:
+Earlier, the city of Copenhagen was an early adopter of sustainable food sourcing as it has:

 - Adopted the goal of serving 88% organic food in all public institutions.

 - Serves nearly 160,000 meals per day in 900 public school kitchens.

 - In 2007, Copenhagen founded the independent House Of Food Foundation to improve the quality of city food.

 - Savings and benefits: The city of Copenhagen has set an ambitious target to become carbon neutral by 2025.

 Copenhagen could actually move into our highest ranking category by publicly committing to reduce the volume of meat and dairy served to citizens and replace it with healthy, organic meat free meals for students and public employees.